 That is hate speech and the author stands in her defense.

 Gabriel believes that “tens of thousands of Islamic militants now reside in America operating in sleeper cells, attending our colleges and universities, even infiltrating our government” and asserting that radicalized Muslims “have infiltrated us at the CIA, at the FBI, at the Pentagon, at the State Department.”
-Read the ADL report on Act for yourself.
+Read the ADL report on Act

 The author stands in defense of such Islamophobic, ignorant and dangerous language.